dushufan/tetrai/README.md

 ## Usage

-Trained models are stored in a trained_models directory and numbered sequentially (i.e. model0.h5) Model 17 and 19 were the most successful of the trained models.
+Trained models are stored in a trained_models directory and numbered sequentially (i.e. model0.h5).

+Model 17 and 19 were the most successful of the trained models.

+Tested on Python 3.7.7

 ```
 # train initial model